Coventry University Awards

-Students who are expected to be eligible to attend a graduation ceremony will be sent an email to their University email account inviting them to register.
-This invitation will be sent to all students who are registered on the final year of their course.
-If you have not received your invitation to a ceremony and believe you are eligible, please contact us at firstname.lastname@example.org.
+All students who are registered on the final year of their course will be sent an email to their University email account inviting them to register.
+If you have not received your invitation to a ceremony and believe you are eligible, please contact us at email@example.com.

-If you are not accepting your award and are continuing on your course you must inform both your Faculty Registry and Academic Registry in writing within 7 days of the notification of your results.
-If we have not heard from you within 7 days and you do not re-enrol before the enrolment deadline, your award will be conferred at the next appropriate graduation ceremony.
+If you are not accepting an award you have been offered and are continuing on your course you must inform both your Faculty Registry and Academic Registry in writing within seven days of the notification of your results.
+If you have not informed your faculty within seven days and you do not re-enrol before the enrolment deadline, your award will be conferred at the next appropriate graduation ceremony.

 When will I be graduating?

 - April: All students who are awarded after November and before the end of February will graduate in April.